Interpolated stochastic interventions based on propensity scores, target policies and treatment-specific costs: Simulations

 We compare the performance of two estimators for the expected outcome after stochastic interventions: the plug-in estimator and the one-step bias-corrected estimator introduced in the previous section.
 This comparison is carried out for both stochastic intervention strategies $\pi^\star_\delta$ and $\nu^\star_\delta$ across various model misspecification scenarios, cost structures, and target distributions.
 Estimator performance is evaluated using integrated bias (iBias) and integrated root mean squared error (iRMSE), standard metrics in functional estimation.
 These measures are computed by averaging the absolute value of $\delta$-specific bias and RMSE results over 100 equally spaced values of $\delta$ in the interval $[-2,2]$.

-Table \ref{tab:bias-rmse} presents the results for a sample size of $n=1000$ and averaged over $200$ repetitions.
-Results across all three setups demonstrate the superior performance of the proposed one-step estimators over the plug-in estimators.
-Under correct specification, the one-step estimator achieves near-zero bias and lower or comparable RMSE, particularly under policy $\pi^\star_\delta$.
-Under policy $\nu^\star_\delta$, lower bias is traded for a moderately higher RMSE when the target distribution $\nu$ is not concentrated but spread over the sample space instead.
-The robustness of the proposed one-step estimators is especially notable under model misspecification: when the outcome regression $Q$ is misspecified, the one-step estimator maintains low bias and RMSE in all setups, whereas the plug-in estimator exhibits increases in both metrics, most dramatically under $\nu^\star_\delta$.
-Similarly, with misspecification of the propensity score $\pi$, the one-step estimator substantially reduces bias and RMSE relative to the plug-in approach, though performance degrades more than with $Q$-misspecification.
-Across setups, $\widehat{\mu}^T_\delta$ tends to be more sensitive to misspecification than $\widehat{\mu}^S_\delta$, but the one-step correction consistently mitigates this sensitivity, highlighting its robustness and practical advantage in finite-sample, imperfect-model settings.
+Table \ref{tab:bias-rmse} reports results for $n=1000$, averaged over $200$ Monte Carlo repetitions.
+Across all three setups, the proposed one-step estimators consistently outperform the corresponding plug-in estimators.
+Under correct specification, the one-step estimators attain essentially almost-zero bias and achieve lower or comparable RMSE, with the gains most pronounced after the policy $\pi^\star_\delta$.
+Under $\nu^\star_\delta$, the reduction in bias can come at the cost of a modest increase in RMSE when the target distribution $\nu$ is diffuse rather than concentrated on a single action.
+The robustness advantage is clearest when the outcome regression $\widehat{Q}$ is misspecified: the one-step estimators retain low bias and RMSE throughout, whereas the plug-in estimators incur substantial deterioration in both measures, especially after $\nu^\star_\delta$.
+When the propensity score model $\widehat{\pi}$ is misspecified, consistency is no longer theoretically guaranteed, yet the one-step correction still delivers lower bias and RMSE than plug-in across settings.
+Overall, $\widehat{\mu}^T_\delta$ is more sensitive to misspecification than $\widehat{\mu}^S_\delta$, but the one-step correction systematically attenuates this sensitivity, underscoring its practical value in finite samples under imperfect nuisance modeling.

-\section{Application case}
+\section{Application Case}

 We estimate the expected outcomes after various stochastic intervention strategies involving pharmacological treatment with stimulants for ADHD on children's academic achievement.
 We focus on numeracy test scores in grade 8th among Norwegian children diagnosed with ADHD.
 Drawing on linked data from national registries, we compile comprehensive records on medication histories and academic outcomes for all children born between 2000 and 2007 in Norway who were diagnosed with ADHD and eligible for the national tests up to 2021, excluding those with severe conditions, resulting in a sample of 8,609 kids.
 Information at the student, family, and school levels is integrated from prescription databases, patient registries, and official health, education and demographic statistics, including medical consultations and diagnostic histories.
 To estimate \emph{defined daily doses} (DDD) from prescription records, we apply the PRE2DUP algorithm \cite{tanskanen2015prescription} to classify stimulant treatment into three categories: untreated (47\%), \emph{low dose} (21\%) and \emph{high dose} (32\%).